tributech-solutions/tributech-catalog-api/README.md

 #### Catalog-UI

-The model builder is currently under develop and not feature complete, missing functionality mainly affects complex properties for now e.g. it is currently not possible to add/edit/remove enum values.
+The model builder is currently under development and not feature complete, missing functionality mainly affects complex properties for now (creating instances of twins with maps, objects is not working).
+The DTDL model builder now supports all possibilities, full validation however is not yet built in.

 ### Example DTDL-Models